The Bankrate promise

-Unfortunately, supply chain problems have emerged due to the pandemic, impacting a wide range of businesses.
+Unfortunately, supply chain problems have plagued a wide range of businesses in recent years.
+Though it’s generally better in 2022 than the previous two years, some industries are still behind.
 If you can’t get the ingredients, machinery or supplies you need in time, you may have to get creative.

-Also, keep in mind where the products are coming from, and that you want to keep customers coming back after the holidays.
+Also, keep in mind where the products are coming from, and that you want customers to return after the holidays.
 Supply chain issues may continue to be haphazard for months or even years.
 Not only can you win shoppers over with great service, says Whatley, but also with items produced locally or within the country since they won’t get held up at the port.